rafael2k/dinabodic/README.md

 # Author

 Graphics were created by Samir Piccolotto Issa, VFX and sound by Felipe Ridolfi.
 Code was created by Rafael Diniz.
+JavaPlay engine was done by VisionLab/PUC-Rio, and described in the book by Prof. Bruno Feijó: http://www.inf.puc-rio.br/livroicc/ .